jonasehrlich/sphinxcontrib-lightbox2/docs/index.md

 :caption: Caption with **bold** and *italic*
 :::

-### Mermaid diagram
+### Mermaid Diagram

 ::: {important}
 The lightbox effect is only supported if *mermaid_output_format* is set to `png`.
 Other formats either produce inline SVG or are handled by `mermaid-js` in the browser directly.

 Using the *mermaid_output_format* `png` requires the `mermaid-cli` to be available.
 :::